 - Alternative URL: Specify a website address where user can find purchase information, i.e. “https://www.company.com/order/”.

-Note that these settings are only available through Emsisoft Enterprise Console and can not be changed by your clients locally.
+Note that these settings are only available through Emsisoft Enterprise Console and can not be changed by your clients locally for safety reasons.
 If you don’t want to use Emsisoft Enterprise Console but still use these options, you can do so by adding specific parameters to the setup.exe call at installation time.
-Please refer to the help file for parameter details.

 Third party RMM integration